| LOVAAS PROGRAM & DISCRETE

 • The trials are brief and suit short attention

-• Discrete trials build motivation through positive reinforcement
+spans • Discrete trials build motivation through positive reinforcement

 • A proper program helps a child to generalize learned skills to